 Therapeutic targets in chordoma

-- Molecular Evidence is generated by basic research studies that search for genetic variants and chromosomal abnormalities, discover differences in gene or protein expression patterns, or detect activation or inactivation of various signaling pathways.
+- Molecular Data is generated by basic research studies that search for genetic variants and chromosomal abnormalities, discover differences in gene or protein expression patterns, or detect activation or inactivation of various signaling pathways.
 These studies help not only to identify a therapeutic target but also to understand how it behaves in chordoma and how it could be manipulated to treat the disease.

-- Preclinical Evidence is generated when a drug or therapeutic agent is tested in a model system, whether in-vitro (in a chordoma cell line) or in-vivo (in a living organism, such as a mouse xenograft).
+- Preclinical Data is generated when a drug or therapeutic agent is tested in a model system, whether in-vitro (in a chordoma cell line) or in-vivo (in a living organism, such as a mouse xenograft).
 Preclinical studies can help researchers to identify drugs most likely to be effective in chordoma patients, and provide rationale for clinical trials.

 - Clinical Data is generated by case reports and clinical trials in which chordoma patients have been treated with a therapeutic agent relevant to the target of interest.